Mages-Alliance/library/wisdom/README.md

 Wisdom sanctums exist upstream of Tomes.
 A sanctum gathers, distills, and synthesizes foundational knowledge from external sources and internal practice.
 When this wisdom reaches sufficient coherence and practical applicability, it births a Tome—a collection of actionable rituals and protocols.

 **Example:** The Communication sanctum will eventually inform the creation of a Tome of Communication, which would contain specific rituals for Mage-Spirit dialogue, conflict resolution, and collaborative reality formation.

+## Quick Navigation

+**Need wisdom about:**
+- Communication & reality formation? → communication/
+- Alliance structure & governance? → alliance/
+- Oracle selection & usage? → oracle/
+- Practice fundamentals? → practice/
+- Onboarding guidance? → onboarding/
+- Strategic collaboration? → cooperation/ (planned—see ROADMAP)

+**Finding something specific?** → See ../CATALOG.md for topical index

+**Want curated browsing?** → See ../STROLLING_GUIDE.md for paths matched to your mood

+**Curious about connections?** → See ../WISDOM_MAP.md for pattern clusters

+---

+## Recommended First Stops

+New to the Library?
+Start here:

+1. **alliance/the_alliance.md** — Who we are (Charter and principles)
+2. **communication/the_axioms_of_communication.md** — Core laws of dialogue
+3. **practice/on_the_curation_of_attention.md** — Essential skill for all magic

+Then follow what calls to you.

+---

+## Related Wings

+- **craft/** — Tools and techniques for making magic (how spells are created)
+- **tomes/** — Advanced Library magic (specialized practices to transcribe)
+- **voices/** — Community dialogue and shared experience

+---

 ## Contributing